bbunzeck/bbunzeck.github.io/index.md

 ## Talks and presentations

 #### 2025
-- *What LLMs can do for linguistics...and what linguistics can do for LLMs*, (invited guest lecture, undergrad course on empirical linguistics), Heinrich Heine Universität Düsseldorf (Germany)
+- *What LLMs can do for linguistics...and what linguistics can do for LLMs*, (invited guest lecture, seminar on empirical linguistics), Heinrich Heine Universität Düsseldorf (Germany)
+- *Word learning in LMs: A trilogy in four parts*, (oral presentation), 1st RTG SFB 1646 \& Friends Symposium, Bielefeld University (Germany)
 - *Word learning in (all kinds of) German and English BabyLMs*, (poster presentation), HumanCLAIM Workshop, University of Göttingen (Germany)

 #### 2024